 To have a successful, sustainable content marketing strategy, you also need to adapt your content to the medium you’re planning to use.
 In the past, you may have just posted information within your domain of expertise.
 However, the rise of social media has encouraged companies to create content that also encourages and rewards commenting and sharing.
 This shift has encouraged content creators to develop more interactive content.

 The key to keeping your content interactive is to funnel your audience into your CRM system and keep the interaction going by giving them relevant information constantly or pushing them to convert just at the right moment.
+By offering valuable content, you can also boost your online presence since search engines will pick up on the fact that more people seem to be gravitating towards your content.

 7) Repeat successful campaigns